isralduke/thatbook/13-chronicles-1.md

 <a name="12:31">12:31</a> From the half tribe of Manasseh there were 18,000 who had been designated by name to come and make David king.

-<a name="12:32">12:32</a> From Issachar there were 200 leaders and all their relatives at their command—they understood the times and knew what Israel should do.
+<a name="12:32">12:32</a> From Issachar there were 200 leaders and all their relatives at their command — they understood the times and knew what Israel should do.

 <a name="12:33">12:33</a> From Zebulun there were 50,000 warriors who were prepared for battle, equipped with all kinds of weapons, and ready to give their undivided loyalty.